-Recently, this has meant tackling a variety of pressing topics, from the governance questions posed by platforms to the impact of political automation on social media (aka ‘bots’).
-However, I have been writing broadly about emerging technology, cybersecurity, and politics for some years now.
+My work has looked at the governance of platforms, disinformation and political automation on social media (‘bots’), social media ethics, and technology policy issues around emerging technologies.
+However, I have been writing broadly about technology, cybersecurity, and politics for some years now (see a selection of writing below).
 Current major interests include the burgeoning Fairness, Accountability, and Transparency in Machine Learning movement (FAT-ML), data protection and privacy regulation (ie. GDPR), online advertising and ad transparency, and more…

 During the summer of 2017, Taylor Owen and I put together a reading list for a graduate seminar at UBC titled ‘the Internet and Global Affairs’ (GPP 509), cross-listed between the Public Policy and Journalism schools.
 I helped Taylor design the course and had the privilege of providing some guest lectures and teaching support.
 Here’s the long version of the reading list.